indimail/indimail-virtualdomains/README.md

 Messaging Platform based on qmail for MTA Virtual Domains, Courier-IMAP for IMAP/POP3

-* Look at [README-indimail] (README-indimail.md) for details on IndiMail, indimail-mta. indimail needs indimail-mta to be installed.
-Look [here] (https://github.com/mbhangui/indimail-mta) for details on installing indimail-mta
+* Look at [README-indimail](README-indimail.md) for details on IndiMail, indimail-mta. indimail needs indimail-mta to be installed.
+Look [here](https://github.com/mbhangui/indimail-mta) for details on installing indimail-mta
-* Look at [README-CLUSTER] (README-CLUSTER.md) for details on setting up an IndiMail Cluster
+* Look at [README-CLUSTER](README-CLUSTER.md) for details on setting up an IndiMail Cluster
-* Look at [INSTALL.md] (INSTALL-indimail.md) for Source Installation instructions
+* Look at [INSTALL.md](INSTALL-indimail.md) for Source Installation instructions
-* Look at [INSTALL-MINI] (INSTALL-MINI.md) for instructions on setting up an MINI Indimail Installation which uses QMQP protocol.
+* Look at [INSTALL-MINI](INSTALL-MINI.md) for instructions on setting up an MINI Indimail Installation which uses QMQP protocol.
-* Look at [INSTALL-MYSQL] (INSTALL-MYSQL.md) for instructions on configuring a MySQL/MariaDB server for IndiMail.
+* Look at [INSTALL-MYSQL](INSTALL-MYSQL.md) for instructions on configuring a MySQL/MariaDB server for IndiMail.
-* Look at [INSTALL-RPM] (INSTALL-RPM.md) for instructions on setting up IndiMail using RPM or Debian packages
+* Look at [INSTALL-RPM](INSTALL-RPM.md) for instructions on setting up IndiMail using RPM or Debian packages
-* Look at [Quick-INSTALL] (Quick-INSTALL.md) for instructions on installation and setup of an IndiMail server.
+* Look at [Quick-INSTALL](Quick-INSTALL.md) for instructions on installation and setup of an IndiMail server.

 # Installation

+The steps below give instructions on building from source.
+If you need to deploy IndiMail on multiple hosts, it is better to create a set of RPM / Deb binary packages.
+Once generated, the same package can be deployed on multiple hosts.
+To generate RPM packages for all components refer to [CREATE-Packages.md](CREATE-Packages.md)

 ## Compile libqmail